-Imagine biting into a succulent deep-fried shrimp covered in a light tempura-like batter flavored with the taste of coconut - scrumptious.
+Imagine biting into a delicious deep-fried shrimp covered in a light tempura-like batter flavored with the taste of coconut - scrumptious.
 This coconut shrimp recipe is fantastic to serve as an appetizer, tapas plate, or party food.
-Excellent eaten on its own or served with sweet chili sauce or a fresh mango dip.
+Excellent eaten on its own or served with sweet-spicy sauces or a fresh mango dip.
+And, better still it is quick and very easy to make.

-- 10-12 large fresh or frozen shrimp (if frozen, thaw quickly in a bowl of tepid water)
+- 10 to 12 large fresh or frozen shrimp (if frozen, thaw quickly in a bowl of tepid water)

 - 1 teaspoon baking powder